-Cooling Fan Connector
+Cooling Fan Connectors

-The JP8 connector on the mainboard is for a CPU cooling fan with power management features.
+The is a cooling fan power connector on the mainboard that supports a CPU cooling fan with power management features.
 If you connect this type of fan, and the 'CPU FAN Off In Suspend' line in the CMOS Setup utility's Power Management Setup section is set to Enabled, the system will turn the fan off when the system is in Suspend mode.